 "As the commissioning commanding officer of one of the nation's premier warships, you have fulfilled the submarine force's rich and demanding tradition in bringing a ship to life.
 I am proud of you and your team's execution in accomplishing this demanding task," Vice Adm.
-John Richardson, commander, Submarine Forces Atlantic said via a naval message.
+John Richardson, commander, Submarine Forces Atlantic said in a naval message praising Rexrode for his achievements.

-Rexrode, who first began his career as a submariner, was stationed at that time on the oldest submarine, USS Gato (SSN 615), and was proud to have served and commanded the newest Virginia-Class submarine.
+Rexrode, who first began his career as a submariner was stationed, at that time, on the oldest submarine USS Gato (SSN 615), and was proud to have served and commanded the newest Virginia-class submarine.